alan-turing-institute/RCTab/paper/paper.md

 ![System diagram.\label{fig:Figure 1}](figure1.png)

-Users can use the web frontend to see their subscriptions' spending while administrators can use the CLI to create and edit budgets.
-RCTab integrates with Microsoft Entra ID (previously "Azure Active Directory") to provide "Single Sign On" authentication for both users and administrators.
+Users can use the web frontend to see subscriptions' spending and budget details, such as remaining amount, expiration date, the project to which spending will be charged and list of RBAC assignments.

+Administrators can use the CLI to create and edit budgets, override budgets (for critical subscriptions that must never be turned off) and get JSON-format summaries.

+RCTab integrates with Microsoft Entra ID (previously "Azure Active Directory") to provide "Single Sign On" authentication for the frontend and CLI.

-The Usage and Status functions run on a schedule to collect information about subscriptions and post it to the web server.
+The Usage and Status functions run on a schedule to collect information about subscriptions' recent spending and current state, respectively, and post it to the web server.

-The Controller function will check hourly to see whether any subscriptions need to be turned off or on.
+The Controller function will poll the web server to see whether any subscriptions need to be turned off or on.

-The web server will email users about changes to their subscriptions.
+The web server will email users about changes to their subscriptions and send daily email summaries.

 ## Lifecycle of a Subscription